Islandora/documentation/docs/user-documentation/create_update_views.md

 8. The 'Collection list' now only displays on the frontpage.
 It displays below the 'Main page content'.
 ![Frontpage view collection list](../assets/frontpage_view_collection_list.png)

+!!!
+Tip "Islandora Quick Lessons"
+    Learn more with videos on [Basic Views](https://youtu.be/Ge14g8nBUBQ) and [Advanced Views](https://youtu.be/inPRZeQGnKI).